Marc B. Nathanson: Career

-His first job was as a door-to-door salesman selling cable to people in their homes.
+Nathanson’s first job was as a door-to-door salesman selling cable to people in their homes.
 In 1969, he took a job with Cypress Communications Corporation (owned by Harriscope Broadcasting) in Los Angeles, California, where he became head of marketing (Cypress was eventually sold to Warner Cable in 1973).

 After Cypress Communications, Nathanson became vice-president of marketing and programming for TelePrompTer Corporation.
 In 1973, he left to start his own firm, Falcon Cable, with a self-investment of $25,000.
 He received a $2 million investment from his father and father-in-law, and $6 million from a bank loan.
 The first cable systems he ran were in Gilroy, Porterville.
 Altadena, and San Luis Obispo, California.

+According to the Los Angeles Times, "while many larger cable TV companies have scrambled to wire major metropolitan areas with flashy, 75-channel, state-of-the-art cable TV systems, Falcon has found success in operating no-frills systems in rural areas that get poor TV reception."

 The umbrella corporation for the cable company and Nathanson's other ventures was Falcon Holding Group, which Nathanson served as president for until 1999.
 The corporation included Falcon International Communications and Falcon International.
 He also served as the company's CEO from 1975 until its sale in 1999.
 From 1988 to 1999 he also served as chief executive officer and president of Enstar Communications Corp, and as chairman of the board for each of the companies.

-According to the Los Angeles Times, "while many larger cable TV companies have scrambled to wire major metropolitan areas with flashy, 75-channel, state-of-the-art cable TV systems, Falcon has found success in operating no-frills systems in areas that get poor TV reception."